 - Reality Show Genre Blindness: James chewed out Tyler in the finale for sitting around at the Barcelona airport all night instead of trying to find a way to buy tickets to Paris immediately.

-- Shirtless Scene: Their part of the opening credits.
+- Shirtless Scene: Their part of the opening credits featured them shirtless.

-- Short Cuts Make Long Delays: They took so long eating the cow lips at the Fast Forward, that Dustin & Kandice beat them to the mat.
+- Short Cuts Make Long Delays: Tyler, along with Rob & Kim took so long eating the cow lips at the Fast Forward in leg 8, that Dustin & Kandice beat them to the mat.

 - Tagalong Kid: James.
 He willingly let Tyler make all their decisions, while he just went along for the ride.
 Much of their airtime in the second half of the season was even them talking about this fact.